alisaifee/coredis/docs/source/compatibility.rst

 LMOVE
 *****

-Pop an element from a list, push it to another list and return it
+Returns an element after popping it from one list and pushing it to another.
+Deletes the list if the last element was moved.

 - Documentation: `LMOVE <https://redis.io/commands/lmove>`_
 - Implementation: :meth:`~coredis.Redis.lmove`